Faculty Profile

 INBM 300 Made in Italy, Sustainably

 A topics course examining important issues in international management.
 Examples of course possibilities include issues in cross-cultural communication and ethics, issues in international marketing, issues in international dimensions of financial reporting, issues in government regulation of business, and issues in financial decision-making.
+Prerequisite dependent upon topic/topic area.

 Prerequisites: One or more of the core intermediate theory courses (268, 278, 288, 298) depending on the topic.